 To find out how you can get involved contact us,

-Britain’s Energy Coast in partnership with Nuclear Management Partners is investing £4m in this new centre at Lakes College, Lillyhall, which will equip hundreds of people with the skills needed to deliver a wide variety of construction projects, in particular those related to the energy sector.
+Britain’s Energy Coast in partnership with Nuclear Management Partners invested £4m in this new state-of-the-art centre, which will equip hundreds of people with the skills needed to deliver a wide variety of construction projects, in particular those related to the energy sector.

-Britain’s Energy Coast in partnership with Nuclear Management Partners and the Nuclear Decommissioning Authority is investing £5.65m in a new container handling facility and supporting infrastructure that will enable the port to handle significant volumes of sea-borne container traffic and elevate this key local asset onto the European marine network.
+Britain’s Energy Coast in partnership with Nuclear Management Partners and the Nuclear Decommissioning Authority has invested £5.65m in a new container handling facility and supporting infrastructure that will enable the port to handle significant volumes of sea-borne container traffic and elevate this key local asset onto the European marine network.